 So what does it take to put together a single-page app using Vue.js on the frontend and Rails as the backend API?
 And how would you design it in a pragmatic, straightforward way?

-Find out as we unpack a full-stack app layer by layer, in less than 90 minutes!
+Find out as we unpack a full-stack app layer by layer!

 “I'm making much faster progress with my project already...
 Most tutorials are only one-feature deep which left me with a lot of questions.
 I loved seeing everything working together, and being introduced to Vuex and Axios in action.”
 Christel Trutmann